Societas Rosicruciana in Anglia: 2nd Order

 A minimum of one year must elapse between the receipt of grades at this level.
 A member can only serve as the Celebrant (Master) of a College of the First Order after receiving the Grade of Adeptus Exemptus.

 3rd Order

-This is equivalent to a Grand Lodge headed by a Supreme Magus, Senior Substitute Magus and Junior Substitute Magus.
-Members of the second order who have given service to the society and been selected by the Supreme Magus for such advancement may be awarded a further two Grades.
+The Third Order is headed by the Supreme Magus, Senior Substitute Magus, and Junior Substitute Magus.
+Members of the second order who have given service to the Society and have been selected by the Supreme Magus for such advancement may be awarded these two further Grades.